-Hypothesis 3: Adverse effects of macroprudential policies on margins will be attenuated when the monetary policy stance is tight.
+Hypothesis 3 Adverse effects of macroprudential policies on margins will be attenuated when the monetary policy stance is tight.

-2.4 Interaction of monetary and macroprudential policies
+Interaction of monetary and macroprudential policies

-Our work brings together the two fields highlighted in Sections 2.1 and 2.2 above, namely estimates of the effects of macroprudential policies and determinants of bank margins.
+Our work brings together the two fields highlighted in Sects.
+"Determinants of the bank interest margin" and "The effects of macroprudential policy", namely estimates of the effects of macroprudential policies and determinants of bank margins.
 However, we contend that our work also casts light on a further field of work, namely the interaction of macroprudential policy with a range of other policies, especially monetary policy.
-It does, however, differ markedly in approach from the bulk of the work to date in this area which tends to use theoretical or calibrated models of the wider economy rather than empirical estimation (exceptions include Gambacorta and Murcia (2019), Revelo et al (2020) and Meuleman and Vander Vennet (2022)).
+It does, however, differ markedly in approach from the bulk of the work to date in this area which tends to use theoretical or calibrated models of the wider economy rather than empirical estimation (exceptions include Gambacorta and Murcia [35], Revelo et al. [49] and Meuleman and Vander Vennet [44]).

-Such effects could be complementary (as, for example, in N'Diaye 2009) or potentially conflicting (Agur and Demertzis 2015)3: In the conflicting cases, policymakers may have to determine which policy is more effective in achieving the financial and economic objective of policy makers at the time.
+Such effects could be complementary (as, for example, in [48]) or potentially conflicting [2]: In the conflicting cases, policymakers may have to determine which policy is more effective in achieving the financial and economic objective of policy makers at the time.
 Our work casts further light on the potential for complementarity or conflict specifically in respect of the bank margin.
 In this overall context, the strong appetite by policy makers for the development and incorporation of macroprudential policy in the regulatory framework and its relationship with monetary policy makes its impact all the more important to evaluate.